1980 in motoring

+United States

+Cadillac introduced its first six-cylinder engine in April.

 United Kingdom

 British Leyland introduced the Austin Metro in October, a compact three-door hatchback which was sold alongside the Mini and was powered by the 1.0 and 1.3 petrol engines that were familiar in other BL products.
 The Metro took five years and cost hundreds of millions of pounds to develop and left BL without enough money for any more immediate all-new cars.
 So the nine-year-old Morris Marina was restyled to become the Morris Ital in July.

 The launch of the Metro saw cutbacks of BL's Mini and Allegro ranges, while more significantly the MG factory at Abingdon closed and production of the MG B and Midget finished after 19 years, as did the Canley plant in Coventry, a move which signalled the end for the Triumph Dolomite.

-Ford's Escort was moved onto front-wheel drive hatchback format with 3 or 5 doors after 13 years as a rear-wheel drive saloon in September as the MK3.
+Ford's Escort was moved onto a front-wheel drive hatchback format with 3 or 5 doors after 12 years as a rear-wheel-drive saloon in September as the MK3.
 As before, there was also an estate version available, initially as a 3-door model but a 5-door version would appear in 1983.
-The engine line-up featured Fords new CVH Engine in 1.3 and 1.6 form.
+The engine line-up featured Ford's new CVH Engine in 1.3 and 1.6 form.
 The 1.1 Valencia OHV Engine from the Fiesta was also available.
 A performance version of the car called XR3 with a twin choke version of the 1.6 CVH Engine was Fords challenger to the VW Golf GTi.
 The new Escort won the European Car of the Year award for 1981.
+It would go on to be the best-selling car of the decade.

-At the beginning of 1980, Vauxhall began sales of its all-new Astra front-wheel drive hatchback, saloon and estate which was launched in the UK before the end of 1979 as the German-built Opel Kadett.
+In March, Vauxhall began sales of its all-new Astra front-wheel drive hatchback, saloon and estate which was launched in the UK before the end of 1979 as the German-built Opel Kadett.
 It replaced the Viva.
 UK production began in late 1981.